eantcal/thttpd/README.md

 ![TinyHttpServer](pics/tinyhttp.png)

-TinyHttpServer is a portable tiny HTTP server implementation written in C++11 (you may compile it using either MS Visual Studio or GNU GCC).
+TinyHttpServer is a portable tiny HTTP server implementation written in C++11 (Tested on Linux, Windows and MacOS)

 It is capable to serve multiple clients supporting GET method.
 It has been designed mainly for educational purposes for C++ developers that can deal with a non-trivial example of C++11 programming.